OWASP/owasp-summit-2017/Working-Sessions/Education/Creating-AppSec-Teams.md

 - Secure code is an output of great developers
 - Security champion is a developer who can teach, role model, culture changer, and trained to do security, give them a career roadmap
 - Install "love" for security from young age (8-13)
-- Kids see hacking as how to break things - we have to tell them it's about building things properly, but hacking is part of the journey - But needs to be fun
+- Kids see hacking as how to break things - we have to tell them it's about building things properly, but hacking is part of the journey - but it needs to be fun
 - Make fun within organisation by blue and teams wargaming

 "Education early and over a lifetime"